RGB illuminated rubber pads meets DARK metal home

 For more details to firmware features (customizable Shift layer, 2 to 4 Banks, 1-4 decks) see: midi concept (on our Dark Wheel site), Dark Fire supports the exact same features too.

-Let us know what you think about this project!
+Let us know what you think about Dark Fire!

 We build on your request

-As soon the controller is ready to sell we will build on request.
+Dark Fire is ready to build and sell on request.
 We will not keep a lot on stock to keep our costs in budget.
 All is hand made as always, user who loves them can contact us and we start to build.

 All PCB (Printed Circuit Boards) and the black brushed metal panels are designed by us, CNC manufacturers and professional PCB vendors build to our plans/specifications.
 The Dark Fire PCB is assembled by industry (SMD components), all THT components and the complete Dark Board below are soldered by us manually.